bambielli/bambielli.github.io/_til/2018-01-07-purgable-space.md

 See my step-by-step instructions for creating large files and duplicating them in the next section:

 ## Step by Step Instructions:

-It looks like there are a lot of steps below to follow, but I was trying to be thorough so anyone could do it.

 1. Open your terminal by searching for `terminal` in spotlight (open spotlight with `cmd+spacebar`)